 Don’t have access to the First Gen games?
 No worries, I got you covered!

 Blackthorn City to The Indigo Plateau

 - The Pokemon League is technically in Kanto.
-To get there, first return to New Leaf Town first and speak to Prof. Elm.
+To get there, first return to New Leaf Town and speak to Prof. Elm.
 He will give you the Master Ball to celebrate your accomplishment of getting all 8 badges.
 Make sure you have Pokemon that knows Cut, Surf and Waterfall as well as a Pokemon that knows Fly or Teleport for just in case you need to return to Johto to restock your items or change your lineup.

 - Head East from New Bark Town to Routes 27 and 26.
 There is a house where you can get your Pokemon healed on Route 26 on that note but no Pokemon Center.
 The trainers are tough but are good for EXP.
 Plan to return to Johto if you need to in order to buy more healing items or change your team.

 - The cavern leading to the Elite Four is straightforward unlike the 1st Gen. There’s no trainers save your Rival, who will challenge you by the exit at the end.
-You won’t see him again after you beat him here until the postgame.
+You won’t see him again after you beat him here until the postgame Kanto Campaign.

 - Will uses Psychic Pokemon that are all dual types.
 Exploit their typings and you should be able to sweep him without much difficulty.
 Xatu may give you some trouble if it gets Confuse Ray off though.

 - The former Fuscia City Gym Leader specializes in Poison Pokemon but he does have a Forretress to surprise you.
 A Psychic Pokemon will sweep 4 of the 5 while a Fire Pokemon will 1-shot Forretress.

 - Bruno has replaced an Onix with Hitmontop.
 Same strategy as before.
 He’s no threat to you.